 *Please see below for full list of dates for the course duration

 A Practical Skills Assessment will be undertaken on two of the listed course dates with an option to remain overnight.
-Students will also be able to book 2 Skills days in addition to their course dates.
-Skills days can be booked at any time from the start of the first session of the course.

 Facilities at Plumpton are pretty impressive if you are planning to undertake your Forest School qualifications.
 The estate covers over 800 hectares of stunning countryside including four inspiring Ancient Woodland sites, an area of coniferous woodland and beautiful SSSI grasslands of the South Downs.
 In fact you’ll get to experience one of the finest natural locations in the country, perfect for skill, knowledge and creativity.